FEUP-LDTS-2021/ldts-project-assignment-g1202/docs/README.md

 ## Known Code Smells And Refactoring Suggestions
 #### **Large Class**
-Some classes (e.g. Game, Battlefield, Player) contain many fields and others (e.g. GUI interface) contain many methods.
-In both cases, we find it justifiable as the classes require these fields, in one hand the Game class is the main class of the program and it needs to store a considerable amount of data, on the other hand various methods are needed for the interface and it wouldn't make sense to split it into two separate ones (extract method).
+Some classes (e.g. com.dungeonboy.Game, Battlefield, com.dungeonboy.Player) contain many fields and others (e.g. GUI interface) contain many methods.
+In both cases, we find it justifiable as the classes require these fields, in one hand the com.dungeonboy.Game class is the main class of the program and it needs to store a considerable amount of data, on the other hand various methods are needed for the interface and it wouldn't make sense to split it into two separate ones (extract method).

 #### **Data Class**
 All model classes are Data Classes, as they contain only fields, and no behavior (dumb classes).
 This is caused by the **MVC** (Model-View-Controller) architectural pattern which holds the responsibility to the controller to implement the logic functionalities of each model.